haileyjoren/haileyjoren.github.io/_pages/name.md

 {% include base_path %}

 **Who is Hailey James?**
 James is my given name and Joren is my married name.
-Some of my publications or other works may still be listed under Hailey James.
+Some of my publications or other work may still be listed under Hailey James.

 **Why Joren?**